Vulnerability-Based Optimal Grid Defense Strategies for Enhancing Cyber-Physical Energy System Resilience: Conclusion

 \section{Conclusion}

-A methodology based on integer optimization, akin to column-and-constraint-generation algorithms, was presented for identifying optimal defensive resource allocation in the trilevel defender-attacker-defender network interdiction problem, grounded in vulnerability assessment results.
-For broad applicability, the approach is decoupled from specific optimization models.
-It focuses on selecting component protections that minimize worst-case lost load, can be easily applied to cyber-physical energy systems, and yields optimal results within one second for test cases up to 154 branches and 120 buses.
+This work presented a methodology based on integer optimization for identifying optimal defense resource allocation in the trilevel defender-attacker-defender network interdiction problem, building on results from vulnerability assessments.
+For broad applicability, the approach is designed to be independent of the specific optimization model used for vulnerability identification.
+It focuses on selecting component protections that minimize worst-case lost load, can be easily applied to cyber-physical energy systems, and delivers optimal results within one second for test cases up to 154 branches and 120 buses.
+The method is expected to scale efficiently to real-world network sizes.

 The methodology enhances resilience in power systems and cyber-physical energy systems by providing a flexible framework for mitigating high-impact, low-probability threats.
 Future work includes the incorporation of more advanced vulnerability assessments, such as AC OPF-based bilevel models and data-driven techniques.
-Further research may also explore defense strategies across varying load cases and network configurations and include detailed cyber-physical properties.
+Further research may also explore vulnerabilities and defense strategies across varying load cases and network configurations and include detailed cyber-physical properties.